HanxiangLiu/LeetcodeCoding/Leetcode Patterns.md

 18. [704] Binary Search
 19. [744] Find Smallest Letter Greater Than Target
 20. [852] Peak Index in a Mountain Array
+21. [637] Average of Levels in Binary Tree